History of Coca‑Cola

 Overview

-Beyond independent philanthropic activities, the company engages communities through its core business, distribution model and supply chain, focusing on our sustainability priority areas.
-Through its sustainable development initiatives, which includes water stewardship, community recycling and economic empowerment, the company strives to have a positive impact in communities across the world in which we operate.
-Further information can be found in our combined 2022 Business & Sustainability Report.
+Beyond independent philanthropic activities, the company engages communities through its core business, distribution model and supply chain and other partners, focusing on our sustainability priority areas.
+Through its initiatives, which includes water, packaging, climate and people, the company strives to have a positive impact.
+Further information can be found on our Sustainability page, Human Rights page, and in our Annual Publications page.

 Consumers